The Watcher in the Woods (2017 film): Plot

 The following day Jan meets a local boy, Mark, and the local oddball Helen, who tells them of the disappearance of Mrs. Aylwood's daughter Karen.
 The girl had been taken by a spirit inhabiting the forest, the Watcher, after Karen had played a prank involving her wearing a doctor's mask and robe and singing "Ring around the Rosie".
 Unnerved, the teens go to Mark's house with Ellie, where they see her write the name "Nerak" in a dusty window, showing that it is "Karen" spelled backwards.
 Later that night Ellie goes into a trance and starts screaming "Nerak".
 Jan follows Mrs. Aylwood into the forest the next day, resulting in her falling into some water and becoming encircled by roots when she hears her family calling for her.
 Paul and Kate find Mrs. Aylwood trying to free Jan, but assume that she was trying to drown her.
 Jan comes to her defense, endearing her to the woman.
 Mrs. Aylwood opens up to Jan and tells her that Karen was taken because the Watcher had assumed she was mocking him.
 The Watcher was originally a doctor who had been alive during the Black Plague.
-He had managed to keep the village essentially free from the disease, only for the villagers to turn on him when they discover he is sick.
+He had managed to keep the village essentially free from the disease, only for the villagers to turn on him when they discover that he was sick.
 The Watcher is willing to return Karen, as he's aware that she meant no offense, but wants either another child in her place or a "peeling".
 Unable to determine what the latter is, Mrs. Aylwood agreed to trade Ellie for Karen.
 She admits that she had since regretted the decision and went to the forest to make a new bargain, appealing to the Watcher's Hippocratic Oath so that he would leave Ellie alone but keep Karen.
 The two then hear the Watcher call out as they see visions of Karen, followed by him calling for Ellie.
 Jan decides that she will save her sister and get Karen back by recreating Karen's prank, in hopes that the Watcher will either explain the "peeling" or take her in Ellie's place.